 Due to the nature of its business, Winton has a limited supply chain.
 Accordingly, the risk of Modern Slavery in Winton’s business is relatively low when compared to businesses which produce or sell physical goods.

 Winton’s direct supply chain is limited and includes, for example, financial data providers.
 Winton uses a number of third party suppliers in its indirect supply chain in relation to non-core functions such as cleaning, catering, office services and branding.

 Supply chain audit and due diligence

 Winton has applied a risk-based approach in its supply chain audit.
-In particular, it has reviewed the supply arrangements that are considered to pose the highest risk of Modern Slavery, taking into account qualitative factors including particular industry or sector risk and business partner risk.
-As part of this risk assessment, Winton also conducted research in order to determine which suppliers are directly bound by the Act and requested other evidence of compliance such as copies of relevant certifications and policies.
+In particular, it has reviewed the supply arrangements that are considered to pose the highest risk of Modern Slavery, taking into account qualitative factors including particular industry or sector risk, business partner risk and geographical risk.
+As part of this risk assessment, Winton also conducted research in order to determine which suppliers are directly bound by the Act and, where relevant, requested other evidence of compliance such as copies of relevant certifications and policies.

-Each supplier within scope was sent a letter informing it of Winton’s zero tolerance policy towards Modern Slavery.
-Winton’s approach is to consider terminating or not renewing any contract with any high-risk supplier that is unable to make a declaration of compliance or which provides unsatisfactory evidence of compliance.
-Winton has trained key staff on risk assessment and mitigation measures to assist with the detection and prevention of Modern Slavery.
+Any relevant supplier within scope is sent a letter informing it of Winton’s zero tolerance policy towards Modern Slavery.
+Winton’s approach is to consider terminating or not renewing any contract with any high risk supplier that is unable to make a declaration of compliance or which provides unsatisfactory evidence of compliance.
+Winton has trained staff on the anti-Modern Slavery framework and detection measures.